joaoigormatos/mypersonal-todo/README.md

 # Manager

-This repo is meant to be the backend for the eback project.
+This repo is meant to be the backend for the mypersonal-todo project.

 #### To install all the depedency just run: